kelko/glitter2/README.md

 The `template` block can either be one string, which then is processed as often as there are injections.
 Alternatively you can define a `header`, `body` and `footer` which can all either be direct `value` definitions or file `quote`s.

-The value replacement searches for either `*{x}` constructs, which then applies the value of variable `x` in that place - or via `*>` the rest of the file is taken as variable name and replaced accordingly.
+The value replacement searches for either `*{x}` constructs, which then applies the value of variable `x` in that place - or via `*>` the rest of the line is taken as variable name and replaced accordingly.

 ### Lazy Evaluation